Barbecue Smoked Pulled Pork recipe - Carolina Style

 Transfer it to a large pan and cover with foil to rest at least 15 minutes.

-carolina pulled pork
+roasted pulled pork

-barbeque pulled pork
+cooking a pulled pork roast

 Step 6: